bethlemmons/Programming-Journey/Linux Mastery Course/Section 3 Mastery.md

 ##### 3.14
 1. Command Pipelines
 2. [[tee command]] --> The tee command allows for the output of the command to be passed on as the input of another command while simultaneously being passed into a text file.
+It essentially takes a snapshot of the data at that point in the pipeline.
+Once you've done redirection, you can no longer use piping.
 3. [[xarg command]]
 4. Adding the "|" between commands allows the command to pipe the output of the previous command into another command.